Take a Closer Look

 If you've ever had an x-ray, you've probably met a radiologic technologist.
 But did you know radiologic technologists have many specialty areas of practice?

 - Radiographers use x-ray equipment to produce 2-D and 3-D images of the tissue, organs, bones and vessels of the body.
-Some radiographers specialize in mammography, computed tomography or other types of medical imaging.

 - Magnetic resonance technologists apply a combination of radiofrequency pulses and a powerful magnetic field to create detailed images of anatomy.